kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 ## Add special css comment to style.css

 Some may find this strange but WordPress using comments to give itself special instructions.
 The `style.css` file is a perfect example of this.
 Here you see a comment that adds meta information about the theme to the Dashboard.
 You can put all your CSS in this file but there is a better way to break up your CSS with help from the `functions.php` file.

+Add the following comment code to the top of `style.css`.
+It is important to name it `style.css`.
+If you name it something different like `styles.css` you will break your theme.

 ```css
 /*